The Americans with Disabilities Act (ADA)

 - ADA Standards Require a Minimum Platform size of 5' x 5'.

 - ADA Guidelines for Wheelchair Ramps allow a Maximum run of 30 feet of wheelchair ramp before a rest or turn platform.

 - ADA Ramp Guidelines Require handrails that are between 34" and 38" in height on both sides of the wheelchair ramps.

-Most States have their own version of ADA Guidelines, which may be more restrictive than the Federal Law.
-Massachusetts & California ADA Law require handicap ramps for Businesses to have a 48 inch minimum usable width.
+Most States have their own version of ADA Guidelines and Ramp Requirements, which may be more restrictive than the Federal Law.
+Massachusetts & California ADA ramp Guidelines require handicap ramps for Businesses to have a 48 inch minimum usable width.